 When you start the hunt for your new counselor, think about what it was that put you off your last one.
 Was it that you would have preferred online sessions, rather than in person?
 Did you struggle to get an appointment?
 Did you just not like their style?

 While the latter is a little tricky to work out before an appointment, you should be able to establish with a bit of research.

 For the last point, ask if they offer a free consultation, or if you can speak to them first over the phone.
 Alternatively, check in with yourself after your first session, and review whether you feel the session went well.

-Counseling can seem scary, but by busting these common misconceptions, hopefully you feel more confident about considering whether some sessions can benefit you.
+The thought of getting help may be scary, but by busting these misconceptions about counseling, hopefully you’ll feel more confident about considering whether some sessions can benefit you.